codejitsu/tasks/README.md

 Tasks is a library for building executable (shell)-scripts functional way.
 It is written in Scala.

-Scripts can be executed locally on localhost or remote over ssh.
+Scripts can be executed locally on localhost or remote over ssh (or in memory if you don't have any system tool calls).

-My `sbt` plugin `sbt-robot` (https://github.com/codejitsu/sbt-robot) uses `tasks` to install custom sbt tasks.
+My `sbt` plugin `sbt-robot` (https://github.com/codejitsu/sbt-robot) uses `tasks` to define and install custom sbt tasks for projects built with `sbt` tool.

 Usage
 -----